BlassGO/LetsGO_request/launch/users/Recovery_VolumeUp_Action/GUIDE.md

 1. Install the ZIP using **Recovery**, **Magisk**, or **KSU**.

+## Uninstall
+* If it was installed by Magisk/KSU, simply uninstall the module
+* If it was installed by Recovery, flash this uninstaller:
+  **Download**{data-download-url="aHR0cHM6Ly93d3cubWVkaWFmaXJlLmNvbS9maWxlL3Z3NWdoaGRuajVzaTlvYS9Wb2x1bWVVUF9CbGFzc0dPJTI1NUJVbmluc3RhbGwlMjU1RC56aXAvZmlsZQ=="}

 ## ADVANCED

 You can customize both the action and the wait time limit.